Wondering how to grow your hair long? These tips will help you prevent damage and keep your hair healthy, long, and strong!

 If you’re not getting the nutrients your body needs there’s no way your hair will grow healthy.
 Take a multivitamin daily and if you need extra help gaining length consider adding a Biotin supplement.
 If you have trouble remembering to take your vitamins, switch to the chewable kinds-the tastiness helps me remember-I personally love these!

 My Mom introduced me to the “no poo” movement the year my husband was deployed and I was growing my hair out.
 She gave me some Wen cleansing conditioner as a gift and I was transformed!
 I now wash my hair 2-3 times a week and use dry shampoo the other days and after workouts.
 It may take a few weeks for your hair to adjust to not washing as much but after that you shouldn’t have an issue!

 I use regular hair masks to help restore the moisture in my hair and keep it strong and healthy.
 I’ve shared one of my favorite combinations before-avocado, egg, and coconut oil.
 I also regularly use plain coconut oil rubbed into my hair either overnight or just a bit before I wash my hair-it’s crazy moisturizing and smells wonderful.
 If you try coconut oil and still feel your hair isn’t getting enough moisturizer try avocado oil instead, it works better for some very dry hair types.

 Minimize Heat Damage

 I do curl my hair most days but I NEVER blow dry it.
 It’s a pick and choose game.
 I shared my daily hair and makeup routine with you the other day and told you how I always wash my hair in the evenings so that it can air dry overnight and I can curl it in the mornings.
-This reduces the amount of heat I have to expose my hair to.
+This reduces the amount of heat I have to exposed to my hair.
 I also use a heat protecting spray before curling my hair and get keratin treatments a couple of times a year.
-(See my full keratin treatment bebfore and after and review here.)
+(See my full keratin treatment before and after and review here.)

 Minimize Elastic Damage